 - 4.1.
-When some or all of the participants in a research conducted under the auspices of McLaren Health Care Human Research Protections Program (MHC HRPP) are likely to be vulnerable to coercion or undue influence or have diminished decision-making capacity, the research must include additional safeguards to protect the rights and welfare of these participants. - 4.2.
-When the IRB reviews research that involves categories of participants vulnerable to coercion or undue influence, the review process should include one or more individuals who are knowledgeable about or experienced in working with these participants. - 4.2.1.
-The IRB may seek such expertise through the use of consultants. - 4.3.
-The IRB must ensure that all of the regulatory requirements for the protection of vulnerable subjects are met and that appropriate additional protections for vulnerable subjects are in place. - 4.4.
+When some or all the participants in research conducted under the auspices of McLaren Health Care Human Research Protections Program (MHC HRPP) are likely to be vulnerable to coercion or undue influence or have diminished decision-making capacity, the research must include additional safeguards to protect the rights and welfare of these participants. - 4.2.
+When the IRB reviews research involving categories of participants vulnerable to coercion or undue influence, the review process should include one or more individuals who are knowledgeable about or experienced in working with these participants.

+- 4.2.1.
+The IRB may seek such expertise using consultants. - 4.3.
+The IRB must ensure all the regulatory requirements for the protection of vulnerable subjects are met and appropriate additional protections for vulnerable subjects are in place. - 4.4.
 The IRB may determine and require that, when appropriate, additional safeguards are put into place for vulnerable subjects, such as those without decision-making capacity. - 4.5.
 Under McLaren's FWA the subparts only apply to DHHS-funded research and research funded by another federal agency that requires compliance with the subparts (FDA regulations include Subpart D, which applies to all FDA-regulated research).